vaido-world/C-Language/Tiny C compiler/[Windows API] WinAPI Win32/winuser_WM_SETTINGCHANGE/README.md

 ### Immediate acess to TCC on Command Prompt

-NOTICE: Only newly created files in `USERPROFILE=C:\Users\user` are detected and rescanned to path variable.
+NOTICE: Only newly created files in `USERPROFILE=C:\Users\user` are detected and rescanned in path variable.

 https://docs.microsoft.com/en-us/windows/deployment/usmt/usmt-recognized-environment-variables